sanejait/ChemicalToxicityPrediction_FALCONS/README.md

+# Machine Learning - Chemical Toxicity Prediction Program
+Language - Python
+Libraries - Numpy, pandas, sklearn, xgboost, lightgbm, imblearn

 # Instructions to run the program

-We are providing two options to run the chemical toxicity prediction program.
+We have provided two options to run the chemical toxicity prediction program.

 **Option 1:**
 Run the complete script, that performs the feature selection using several models.
 This script may take a few hours to execute as our feature selection approach is quite exhaustive.